wirc-sjsu/firebench/workflow/rate_of_spread_models_analysis/03_01_Environmental_parameters_sensitivity_Anderson/report.md

     </strong>
     :
     <em>
-        Sensitivity analysis of Rothermel_SFIRE rate of spread model for Anderson 13 fuel model.
+        Sensitivity analysis of ... rate of spread model for ... fuel model.
     </em>
 </p>